splunk/docker-splunk/docs/advanced/APP_INSTALL.md

-# App Installation

-TODO

-* Installation of Splunk Enterprise Security (ES) and Splunk IT Service Intelligence (ITSI) are not supported in this version.
-Please contact Splunk Services for more information on using these applications with Splunk Enterprise in a container.

 ## Installing Splunk Apps and Add-ons
 Splunk's Docker image supports the ability to dynamically install any Splunk-compliant app or add-on.
 These can be certified apps that are hosted through [SplunkBase](https://splunkbase.splunk.com/) or they might be local apps you have developed yourself.

 App installation can be done a variety of ways: either through a file/directory volume-mounted inside the container, or through an external URL for dynamic downloads.
 Nothing is required for the former, and the enviroment variable `SPLUNK_APPS_URL` supports the later.

+**NOTE:** Installation of Splunk Enterprise Security (ES) and Splunk IT Service Intelligence (ITSI) is currently not supported with this image.
+Please contact Splunk Services for more information on using these applications with Splunk Enterprise in a container.

 ## Navigation